SpacemanCeezer/Regex-Tutorial/Develop/gits-template.md

 ### Quantifiers

-Quantifiers define how many instances of a character, group, or character class should be matched.
-Examples include * for zero or more, + for one or more, and ? for zero or one.
+Quantifiers dictate the quantity of instances a character, group, or character class should match.
+For instance, * signifies zero or more, + denotes one or more, and ? specifies zero or one occurrence.

 ex: \d{3}-\d{2}-\d{4}  # Matches a social security number like 123-45-6789

 ### OR Operator

-The OR operator (|) allows the matching of either one pattern or another.
+The OR operator (|) empowers regex to match either one pattern or another.
+This flexibility is invaluable when seeking alternatives in your search patterns.

 ex: cat|dog  # Matches either "cat" or "dog"

 ### Character Classes

-Character classes match any one of a set of characters.
-They are defined using square brackets.
+Character classes, enclosed in square brackets, match any single character from a set. [aeiou] matches any vowel, providing a concise way to express multiple possibilities.

 ex: [aeiou]  # Matches any vowel

 ### Flags

 Flags modify the behavior of the regex engine.
-Common flags include i for case-insensitive matching and g for global matching.
+The i flag, for example, enables case-insensitive matching, broadening the scope of potential matches.

 ex: /abc/i  # Matches "abc" case-insensitively

 ### Grouping and Capturing

-Parentheses are used for grouping, and they also capture the matched text for later use.
+Parentheses serve a dual purpose: they group elements and capture the matched text for later use.
+This facilitates complex pattern matching and extraction.

 ex: (\d{2})-(\d{2})-(\d{4})  # Captures day, month, and year in a date format

 ### Bracket Expressions

-Bracket expressions are similar to character classes but offer more flexibility.
+Bracket expressions, akin to character classes, offer versatility in specifying a range of characters.
+[A-Za-z] matches any uppercase or lowercase letter.

 ex: [A-Za-z]  # Matches any uppercase or lowercase letter

 ### Greedy and Lazy Match

-Quantifiers are greedy by default, meaning they match as much as possible.
+Quantifiers, by default, are greedy, matching as much as possible.
 Adding ? after a quantifier makes it lazy, matching as little as possible.
+This is especially useful when dealing with HTML tags.

 ex: <.*>   # Greedy match for HTML tags
 <.*?>  # Lazy match for HTML tags

 ### Boundaries

-Boundaries ensure that a pattern only matches when certain conditions are met, like at the beginning or end of a word.
+Boundaries ensure that a pattern only matches under specific conditions, such as at the beginning or end of a word. \bword\b ensures the entire word "word" is matched.

 ex: \bword\b  # Matches the whole word "word"

 ### Back-references

-Back-references allow referencing previously captured groups.
+Back-references allow referencing previously captured groups within the regex.
+This feature is valuable when patterns repeat.

 ex: (\d{2})-\1-\d{4}  # Matches repeated day in a date format

 ### Look-ahead and Look-behind

-Look-ahead and look-behind assertions check if a pattern is followed or preceded by another pattern without including it in the match.
+Look-ahead and look-behind assertions verify if a pattern is followed or preceded by another pattern without including it in the match. (?<=@)\w+ matches the username in an email address.

 ex: (?<=@)\w+  # Matches the username in an email address